In addition to capitalised terms defined elsewhere in this DPA, the following terms shall have the meanings set forth opposite each one of them:

 2.2.
 Processor shall not Process Controller Personal Data other than on the Controller’s documented reasonable and customary instructions as specified in the Agreement or in this DPA, unless such Processing is required by Applicable Laws to which the Processor is subject or as strictly necessary for the provision of Processor's services and products under the Agreement (together the "Services").

 2.3.
-Controller instructs Processor (and authorizes Processor to instruct each Sub Processor) to (i) Process Controller Personal Data; and (ii) in particular, transfer Controller Personal Data to any country or territory, all as reasonably necessary for the provision of the Services and consistent with Section 2.5 below, with the Agreement and in accordance with Applicable Laws.
+Controller instructs Processor (and authorises Processor to instruct each Sub Processor) to (i) Process Controller Personal Data; and (ii) in particular, transfer Controller Personal Data to any country or territory, all as reasonably necessary for the provision of the Services and consistent with Section 2.5 below, with the Agreement and in accordance with Applicable Laws.

 2.4.
-Furthermore, Controller warrants and represents that it is and will remain duly and effectively authorized to give the instructions set out in Section 2.1 and any additional instructions as provided pursuant to the Agreement and/or in connection with the performance thereof, on behalf of itself and each relevant Controller Affiliate, at all relevant times and at least for as long as the Agreement is in effect and for any additional period during which Processor is lawfully processing the Controller Personal Data.
+Furthermore, Controller warrants and represents that it is and will remain duly and effectively authorised to give the instructions set out in Section 2.1 and any additional instructions as provided pursuant to the Agreement and/or in connection with the performance thereof, on behalf of itself and each relevant Controller Affiliate, at all relevant times and at least for as long as the Agreement is in effect and for any additional period during which Processor is lawfully processing the Controller Personal Data.

 2.5.
 Controller hereby sets forth the details of the Processing of Controller Personal Data, as required by article 28(3) of the GDPR in Annex 1 (Details of Processing of Controller Personal Data) hereto.